Kaarlo Soinio

-Kaarlo Kyösti Soinio (28 January 1888 – 24 October 1960) was a Finnish sportsperson, who won an Olympic bronze, and a sport leader and a sportsreporter.
+Kaarlo Eino Kyösti Soinio (28 January 1888 – 24 October 1960) was a Finnish sportsperson who won Olympic bronze, and a sports leader and a sports reporter.

 Sport

-He was a pioneer in developing football, sportsreporting and municipal sport administration in Finland in the early 20th century.
+He was a pioneer in developing football, sports reporting, and municipal sports administration in Finland in the early 20th century.
 He also won an Olympic bronze in gymnastics.

 Olympics

 Footballer

 He won the Finnish championship in 1911 and 1912 playing for Helsingin Jalkapalloklubi.

 Other

 He was an international referee in one football and one bandy match.

-He sat in the board of the Football Association of Finland in various positions in 1910–1934.
+He sat on the board of the Football Association of Finland in various positions from 1910 to 1934.
 In their centennial history, Soinio is named the board's most distinguished member.
 He is the association's honorary member.

 He also flourished in javelin throwing and rowing.

 He was the editor-in-chief of Suomen Urheilulehti in 1913–1917, and a sportsreporter in Helsingin Sanomat in 1918–1957.

 Career

+He was active in the early Scout Movement in Finland and did the first Finnish translation of Scouting for Boys.

-He graduated as a gymnastics teacher from the University of Helsinki in 1912, and worked in that profession in various schools.
+He graduated as a gymnastics teacher from the University of Helsinki in 1912 and worked in that profession in various schools.

+He belonged to the Helsinki White Guard during the Finnish Civil War.

 He was the assistant police chief of Helsinki in 1924–1932.
 At the time he remained friends with footballer and smuggler Algoth Niska.
 He was forced to resign due to right-wing political pressure.

 He was the secretary of the Helsinki municipal sports board in 1919–1944.
 He was the head of the Helsinki folkpark department in 1932–1945.
 He was the head of the Helsinki sporting office in 1945–1955.
 He was in the venue committee of the Helsinki Summer Olympics.
 He was the manager of the Helsinki ice stadium in 1955–1960.